What’s a “Spring Studio Showcase”?

 - You need not wear your actual “showcase outfit” for the “dress rehearsal,” though I do recommend you wear the shoes you plan to wear, just so you don’t have any surprises when it comes to mobility or breathing!

 - The “dress rehearsal” schedule does not correspond to “performance order” for the showcase itself.
 Instead, this order is determined by a number of factors, including students’ travel distance to the venue, band and ensemble combinations, other responsibilities on the day, etc.

 - Once you’ve had a “dress rehearsal” run of each of your pieces, you’re free to hang out or to leave the building for lunch, sightseeing, or whatever.
-Just please be back in the Sanctuary at least 15 minutes prior to the “Act” in which you’re scheduled to perform.
+Just please be back in the Sanctuary by 12:50 PM for the group photo!

 What should I wear?
 What’s the decorum at this event?